Ultrafast Image Categorization in Biology and Neural Models: Methods

-Using this tool, we generate datasets corresponding to a given task.
-In particular, by choosing the 'animal' synset, we generated the dataset necessary to train the network answering our question "is there an animal in this scene?".
-We followed the same protocol to answer the question "is there an artifact in this scene?".
-Each newly build dataset contains a 'train', 'validation' and 'test' folder (with, respectively $1200$, $800$ and $2000$ images).
-Each folder contains a 'target' and a 'distractor' category (with equal numbers of images).
-All networks are trained on the 'train' folder and tested during their learning on the corresponding 'validation' folder.
-Then, we compute the accuracies using the 'test' folder.
-As a control, we tested the networks on the dataset of~\citet{Serre2007} which contains a total of $600$ targets (images containing an animal) and $600$ distractors (images not containing an animal).
+With this tool, we generated datasets according to two given tasks.
+In~particular, we generated the dataset necessary to train the network to answer our question, ``Is there an animal in this scene?'', by selecting the `animal' synset.
+To~answer the question, ``Is there an artifact in this scene?'', we followed the same protocol.
+As~a control, we also created a `random' dataset, which was generated by randomly selecting $500$ labels from the {\sc ImageNet} database.
+The~latter was generated to infer the role of the possible links between arbitrary labels by measuring the resulting efficiency of categorization by a deep convolutional network.
+In~summary, we used Dataset Maker to generate three datasets: One based on the `animal' synset, one based on the `artifact' synset, and a `random' one.
+Each newly generated dataset contains a `test', `validation', and~`train' set (with $1200$, $800$, and~$2000$ images, respectively).
+Each set contained a `target' and a `distractor' category (both with the same number of images).
+All networks were trained on the `training' set and tested during training on the corresponding `validation' set.
+We then computed accuracies using the `test' set.
+As~a control, we also tested the networks on the dataset from~\citet{Serre2007}, which contains a total of $600$ targets (images with an animal) and $600$ distractors (images without an animal).

-\subsection{Transfer Learning}
+\subsection{Transfer~Learning}

-We use the transfer learning method to re-train networks~\citep{Yosinski2014}.
-This method takes advantage of the knowledge gained on one task to transfer it to a different but related task.
-Here, we use an existing network pre-trained on a specific task: the {\sc Vgg16}~\citep{Simonyan2015}.
-This architecture is taken from the {\sc PyTorch}~\citep{Paszke2019} library and trained on the {\sc ImageNet} database to solve the {\sc ImageNet}~\citep{Russakovsky2015} challenge.
-We previously found that this model offered the best trade off between efficiency and more complex characteristics like the Brain score~\citep{Schrimpf2020}, since we want to model biological function.
-Compared to other architectures such as ResNet, the {\sc Vgg16} stands out as the best candidate~\citep{Jeremie2021}.
+We used the transfer learning method to re-train networks~\citep{Yosinski2014}.
+This method takes the knowledge gained from one task and applies it to a different but related task.
+We used an existing network that had been pre-trained on a specific task: {\sc Vgg 16}~\citep{Simonyan2015}.
+This architecture is loaded thanks to the {\sc PyTorch} library~\citep{Paszke2019} and trained on the database used to solve the {\sc ImageNet}~\citep{Russakovsky2015} task.
+We had previously found that this model provided the best trade-off between accuracy and complexity~\citep{Jeremie2021}.
+It also achieves a good model of biological function as measured by the Brain score~\citep{Schrimpf2020}.
+Compared to other architectures such as ResNet, {\sc Vgg 16} stands out as an ideal candidate.
+Two notable advantages of the transfer learning method are the robustness and the convergence speed for learning the network.
+This results in lower total execution time and energy consumption.
+In~particular, this method allowed us to save computational time during the learning process and thus experiment with several possible strategies (see Figure~\ref{fig:transfer_learning}).
+We first validated this hypothesis by training a network with random weights: {\sc Vgg SLS} (Supervised Learning from Scratch) as a~control.